 Up for a longer road trip?
 Your driver can also take you to other cities like Las Vegas, Phoenix, or Denver.
 Just know that these trips might take two days so your driver can stop and rest—after 10 hours of driving, they are legally required to have 8 hours off so they can sleep.

 Once you’ve planned what cities you’d like to visit and researched how long it will take you to get there, call National Charter Bus at 415-226-7853.
 We’d love to help you organize your trip around the West Coast.

 Home to some of the most diverse landscapes and architecture in the world, San Francisco is an easy city to fall in love with.
 Whether you’re in the city for work or for fun, you won’t want to miss the chance to see the iconic streetcars, famous neighborhoods, and historic Victorian homes.

-If you’re traveling to SF with coworkers, you may be able to take public transit around the Bay Area.
+If you’re traveling to SF with coworkers, you may be able to take public transportation around the Bay Area.
 However, a minibus offers a comfortable, air-conditioned way to keep everyone together so you don’t have to worry about anybody getting lost and showing up late to the conference venue.
 You can also request a bus with free WiFi so you can complete assignments and check your email while you travel.

 Traveling for fun instead of for work?
 National Charter Bus can help with that too.
 Keep reading to discover our ideas for first-time visitors to San Francisco.

 With so much to do in the City by the Bay, you won’t be able to explore everything on a single trip.
 But a charter bus makes it easier to hit the destinations that are most important to your group.
 You won’t have to waste time waiting on public buses or trains while trying to get from Fisherman’s Wharf to The Castro, and you can take advantage of relaxing amenities like air-conditioning, reclining chairs, and flat-screen TVs in between stops.